ericgraf/alpine-deluge-openvpn/README.md

 * Full Encryption
 * WebUI
 * Plugin System
+* Auto update openvpn and deluge on startup
 * Much more...

 It bundles certificates and configurations for the following VPN providers: